npes87184/PokeResearchDictionary/README.md

     <img src="https://play.google.com/intl/en_gb/badges/images/generic/en_badge_web_generic.png" width="200">
 </a>

+It also has a web interface for reporting and listing research: [PokeResearchDictionary](https://npes87184.github.io/PokeResearchDictionary/list.html)

 # Features
 * Quickly start from tile.
 * Instantly filter the database and display the results when the input ends.